The WWE Riot on December 15th, 1997, is one of the rowdiest crowd incidents in post-territory day wrestling history.

 "Beer, Chairs, and Liquor Bottles- Oh My!"

-Any Attitude Era aficionado should easily remember the angle where Steve Austin and The Rock were feuding over the Intercontinental title.
-On the December 15, 1997 episode of Monday Night Raw, Austin ended up tossing the belt in a river.
-If you were a fan living in Little Rock, Arkansas and went to the live WWF show on December 15th, you weren’t at that Raw show you were at a full-on WWE Riot.
+Any Attitude Era aficionado will remember Steve Austin and The Rock feuding over the Intercontinental title.
+On the December 15th, 1997, Monday Night Raw episode, Austin ended up tossing the belt in a river.
+If you were a fan living in Little Rock, Arkansas, and went to the live WWF show on December 15th, you weren’t at that Raw show.
+You were at a full-on WWE Riot.

-The crowd was warned multiple times that if they didn’t calm down, the main event would be canceled.
+The crowd was warned multiple times that the main event would be canceled if they didn’t calm down.
 That just made the hostile fans in attendance more rowdy and upset.

 The most surprising incident happened when Danny Hodge was given an award.
 Instead of cheering on the amateur and professional wrestling legend, fans just booed (though this was mostly because the ‘Heart Break Kid’ Shawn Michaels was in the ring helping with the ceremony).

 The Undertaker wrestled The Rock in a casket match that didn’t even last ten minutes.
 D-Generation X made their way down for the main event, and HBK was hit with paper, so he went on the live mic and told the crowd they just lost the main event and that the show was over.

 The fans were confused and very upset.
 Sure enough, the ring announcer came out and announced that the show was indeed over.